 As always I have to give a special mention to the youngest performers from Dance Dynamix and Attitude Dance who are so little and adorable yet so brilliant and professional and clearly have fantastic careers a head of themselves if they can dance and perform like this at such a young age, they add so much to the shows and always look like they are having the best time up there.
 They even got a “wow” from the tiddler at one point as they back flipped across the stage and bent themselves into what looked like very painful positions with absolute ease.

 If you are thinking of heading over to the St. Helens Theatre pantomime then don’t go expecting the traditional story and the classic Disney songs because that isn’t what this.

 Go expecting the unexpected, the flashes, the bangs and a beast that can float in mid air.

 Go expecting to be to foot tapping and hand clapping to songs you wont be able to stop yourself singing along to.

 Go expecting to be wowed by a tiny theatre that pulls the biggest of punches, where nothing is off limits.

 But most of all go expecting a great time and to leave with a smile on your face and a bounce in your step.

-(We were gifted tickets to this show in exchange for an honest review, all opinions are my own.)
+(We were gifted tickets to St. Helens Theatre Royal in exchange for an honest review, all opinions are my own.)